 The Terre Blanche settlement was governed by the French Commandant.
 He was in charge of peace-keeping and defense of the colony.
 He and the soldiers were to defend the fort against the British who were wanting to lay claim to this area on the Mississippi and also against the ever-present threat of native tribes in the area.
 The nearby Natchez tribe generally had good relations with the French ever since La Salle explored the region in 1682, but animosities increased with the building of Fort Rosalie.

-Also the British and French were in constant conflict over land in North America during this time, so the British were continuously instigating some factions of the Natchez against the French.
+The British and French were in constant conflict over land in North America during this time, so the British were continually instigating some factions of the Natchez against the French.
 However the Great Sun, who was the leader of the Natchez, was loyal to the French.
 So diplomacy was a necessary attribute of any commandant of Fort Rosalie.

 But a new commandant named Monsieur Chepart was sent to the Fort in 1728.
 Chepart was not known for his tact, especially with the Natchez people.
 He decided that the Natchez people would have to move from their land so that he could build a plantation where some of their village was located.
 Chepart was quite adamant about it.
 Obviously tensions increased and old animosities were revived.
 To add to the precarious nature of the situation, the Great Sun, the most loyal French ally, died that year.
 The British were said to have seized this opportunity to encourage the Natchez to make a full-scale attack on the Fort and the Terre Blanche settlement.